monterail/guidelines/README.md

 Consider different scoping, think if you can use mixins or refactor CSS to separate class.

+### Don't use "is" as prefix for state rules.
+Use verbs.

+[SMACSS](http://smacss.com/) says state rules should be prefixed with "is-", for example "is-active".

+**But** we think it is superfluous, as state classes are verbs, what cleanly distinguish them from submodule classes like alert-error.

+Moreover Bootstrap v2 simple verbs too, so we're consisten with other guidelines.

 ### Use proper SCSS formatting

 * Use soft-tabs with a two space indent.